Skip to content

 Develop your knowledge of theoretical approaches to understanding the media and culture.
 This module will help you to understand some of the key theoretical approaches that are used in the study of media, communication and culture.
 You'll develop a familiarity of important theoretical approaches used in contemporary media and for the use of cultural analysis.

-This module explores some of the key theories that have shaped our understanding of the screen.
-It draws upon classic works of film theory and television studies as well as theories that have adhered to more marginal and alternative screens, audiences, and industries.
+This module explores the vibrant and varied theoretical landscape that shapes our understanding of the big and small screen.
+It draws upon canonical work in film theory and television studies, as well as theories that attend to more marginal screens, texts, audiences, and industries, enabling you to theorise classical Hollywood cinema and popular TV genres, as well as films and shows from alternative filmmaking and televisual perspectives and practices.

 British Cinema